 Q. Vita-Mix is really expensive.
 I don’t think I’d be able to afford one even if the company starts offering stainless steel.
 What can I do?

 A while ago, I learned from Jay at Life Without Plastic that there are plenty of second-hand vintage stainless steel Vita-Mix blenders on eBay.
+(And if you purchase via this link, My Plastic-Free Life earns a small commission.)
 That’s where he and Chantal got theirs, and they tell me it works great.
 (That’s their blender in the image at the top of this post.)
 Buying second-hand is more eco-friendly anyway!

 Q. What else can I do besides sign the petition?